 In addition to the stream walks, groups organize at least one stream clean-up each year.

 Stream clean-ups involve physically removing trash and debris from the stream to a nearby location for collection and disposal by the City.
-The City recommends groups to organize their clean-up to coincide with North Carolina's "Big Sweep" in early October.

 Trash bags, safety vests, and latex gloves are provided for Adopt-A-Stream volunteers.
 Signs are also erected to recognize volunteer groups that adopt at least one mile of stream within the City limits.

-When volunteer groups perform their stream walks and clean-ups, each group is asked to complete and submit a Field Data Sheet and notify the City of any pollution sources found.
+When volunteer groups perform their stream walks and clean-ups, each group is asked to complete and submit a field data sheet and notify the City of any pollution sources found.
 The City will investigate reported pollution problems to ensure they are eliminated.